Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Generative PointNet

 \subsection{Maximum likelihood}

-Suppose we observe a set of 3D shapes $\mathcal{X}=\{X_i, i=1,...,N\}$ from a particular category of object.
+Suppose we observe a collection of 3D point clouds $\mathcal{X}=\{X_i, i=1,...,N\}$ from a particular category of object.
 Let $q_{\rm data}$ be the distribution that generates the observed examples.
-The goal of learning the energy-based model $p_{\theta}$ is to estimate the parameter $\theta$ from the observations $\mathcal{X}$.
-For large $N$, the maximum likelihood estimation of $\theta$,
+The goal of learning $p_{\theta}$ is to estimate the parameter $\theta$ from the observations $\mathcal{X}$.
+For a large $N$, the maximum likelihood estimation of $\theta$,